rorysroes/SGX-Full-OrderBook-Tick-Data-Trading-Strategy/README.md

 #### Overview

-In this project I implemented machine learning methods to capture the high-frequency limit order book dynamics and used simple trading strategy to get the P&L outcomes.
+In this project I used machine learning methods to capture the high-frequency limit order book dynamics and simple trading strategy to get the P&L outcomes.

 * Feature Extractor